peter-evans/docker-compose-healthcheck/README.md

 A particularly common use case is a service that depends on a database, such as PostgreSQL.
 We can configure docker-compose to wait for the PostgreSQL container to startup and be ready to accept requests before continuing.

-The following healthcheck has been configured to periodically check if PostgreSQL is ready using the `pg_isready` command, see the documentation [here](https://www.postgresql.org/docs/9.4/static/app-pg-isready.html).
+The following healthcheck has been configured to periodically check if PostgreSQL is ready using the `pg_isready` command.
+See the documentation for the `pg_isready` command [here](https://www.postgresql.org/docs/9.4/static/app-pg-isready.html).
 ```
 healthcheck:
   test: ["CMD-SHELL", "pg_isready"]